3vot/3vot-cli/readme.md

 > We sit down and think how things should be, then we bend reality and hack until reality becomes our vision

 ## Installation
 ```
 npm install 3vot-cli -g

+### 3VOT is a full production line for (100% browser based) JS Apps
+Browser Apps are the cool apps that require no page refresh, exists only in the browser, no server, no click an wait.
+Also known as Single Page Apps (SPApps) and made famous by Facebook & Twitter.

+With 3VOT junior developers can build SPApps with their favorite frameworks, while advanced developers can write their own using modular code.
+It is 100% Open, does not impose anything and GOYW (gets out of your way)

 ```

 ## Documentation